diesimo-ai/self-driving-car-projects/p5-self-driving-vehicle-state-estimation-on-roadway/readme.md

 ## Overview

-This is a filter-based state estimator for self-driving vehicles, designed to determine the vehicle's position within an existing map in the [CARLA simulator](https://carla.org/).
+This is a filter-based state estimator for self-driving vehicles, designed to determine the vehicle's position on roadway, within an existing map in the [CARLA simulator](https://carla.org/).

 The system uses Error-State Extended Kalman Filter(ES-EKF) to `fuse` GPS, IMU, and LIDAR data from [CARLA simulator](https://carla.org/) to create a high-update-rate estimator to determining vehicle position and orientation while exploring sensor failure effects.
 ### Estimator Architecture